cchitsiang/awesome-stars/topics.md

 - [vime-js/vime](https://github.com/vime-js/vime) - Customizable, extensible, accessible and framework agnostic media player.
 Modern alternative to Video.js and Plyr.
 Supports HTML5, HLS, Dash, YouTube, Vimeo, Dailymotion...
 - [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
 - [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 Works with all framework as well as regular HTML/CSS/JS. 🥾
-- [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.
 - [dream-num/Luckysheet](https://github.com/dream-num/Luckysheet) - Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.
 - [karanpratapsingh/fullstack-starterkit](https://github.com/karanpratapsingh/fullstack-starterkit) - GraphQL first full-stack starter kit with Node, React.
 Powered by TypeScript
 - [TowhidKashem/snapchat-clone](https://github.com/TowhidKashem/snapchat-clone) - 👻 A Snapchat clone built with React and Redux.
 Written in Typescript.
 Styled with SASS.
 Tested with Cypress, Jest and Enzyme.
 Linted with Eslint and formatted with Prettier!